 Here are some reasons why the world should embrace stoicism.

-One of the reasons why the world needs more stoic men is to counterbalance the fragility and toxicity in men.
+The world needs more stoic men to counterbalance fragility and toxicity.

 2. Raising Stoic Children